Dominic Shellard: Early life

-He is a former councillor for Boston Ward on Rotherham Metropolitan Borough Council, serving from 1999 until 2003.
+He is a former Labour Party councillor for Boston Ward on Rotherham Metropolitan Borough Council, serving from 1999 until 2003.

 Academic career

 Shellard began his academic career as a lecturer in English at the University of Salford in 1993.
 He moved to the University of Sheffield in 1996, and was awarded a Readership in 1999 and a Personal Chair in 2003.
 In 2004, he became the Head of the Department of English, before being appointed Pro Vice-Chancellor for External Affairs in 2008.

-He served as Vice-Chancellor of De Montfort University (DMU) in Leicester in 2010 from 2010-2019.
+He served as Vice-Chancellor of De Montfort University (DMU) in Leicester from 2010-2019.

 Shellard is an expert in post-war British theatre and an active Shakespeare scholar.
 He has authored ten books, including British Theatre Since The War, (Yale University Press, 1999), Shakespeare: A Writer’s Life (British Library/Oxford University Press, 2000), and a biography of the critic Kenneth Tynan, Kenneth Tynan: A Life (Yale University Press, 2003) with the most recent monograph being Shakespeare's Culture Capital, which he edited with Siobhan Keenan in 2016.
 He also founded and led the Theatre Archive Project, a joint venture with the British Library to reinvestigate British theatre history from 1945 to 1968.
 The Theatre Archive Project contains a very large number of interviews with practitioners, actors, playwrights and audience members about this formative period of British Theatre history.
 Shellard is also a former chairman of Sheffield Theatres Trust, responsible for the Crucible Theatre and the Lyceum Theatre.